zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Screenshots ==

+1. Go to https://www.cloudwok.com/developers to generate a customized HTML code of the file-upload widget.
+2. Copy the HTML code.
+3. Paste the HTML code into the text area located at your WordPress admin sidebar (Settings > CloudWok) and click "Save".
+4. Edit your blog post.
+Copy the shortcode into your blog post text where you want it to show.
-1. File-upload form in a WordPress blog post view.
+5. Now the file-upload form shows up in your WordPress blog post.
-2. Shortcode that adds a file-upload form to a blog post.
+6. (old/legacy approach) Shortcode that adds a file-upload form to a blog post.
-3. How to install the plugin via the WordPress plugin directory.
+7. How to install the plugin via the WordPress plugin directory.

 == Changelog ==